Catamount Motel in Bennington, Vt.

 Trip Miles 1,610.6 miles

 Stick took our laundry down to the motel office.
 The manager did the washing and drying for just four dollars.
-That's definitely a small remuneration for handling toxic substances.
+For handling toxic substances, that's a small price for us to pay.

 There was one slight problem, though.
-When we got our laundry back I was missing one sock.
-Fortunately, after I asked about it the manager found it stuck inside the washing machine.
+When we got our laundry back, one of my socks was missing.
+Fortunately, after I asked the manager about it, he found it stuck inside the washing machine.

 Downtown Bennington, Vt.

-Once Becky and Stick were settled in their motel room, we walked to downtown Bennington to run a series of errands.
-First was a trip to the post office, then came lunch at a local Mexican diner called Cilantros.
+When Becky and Stick were settled in their motel room, we left to run a series of errands.
+First was a trip to the post office in downtown Bennington, then came lunch at a local Mexican diner called Cilantros.

 Boarding bus in Bennington, Vt.

-Then we walked to the bus station where Stick had picked up Becky this morning.
+We then walked to the bus station, the same one where Stick picked up Becky this morning.

-We discovered Vermont has a well-developed bus system.
-In addition to the intercity system that Becky used to get here from Burlington, there was a regular run of intracity buses.
-We used a local bus to go to Walmart, which was located on the edge of town.
+Vermont has a well-developed bus system.
+In addition to the intercity system Becky used to get here from Burlington, Bennington has a regular line of intracity buses.
+We rode one to Walmart, which was located on the edge of town.

-I was able to find nearly everything I needed for the next section of the trail.
-I looked for a replacement water filter, but this store didn’t have any in stock.
+I was able to find everything I needed for the next section of the trail except a replacement for my water filter.

 That was enough running around for one zero day, so except for making phone calls to my dad and my wife, I didn’t do much else.

-For dinner, Stick, Becky and I walked back downtown to Madison Brewing Company.
-The beer was good, the food and service were only just okay, but I didn’t care.
+When it was time for dinner, Stick, Becky, and I walked back downtown and found Madison Brewing Company.
+Though te beer there was good, the food and service were only just okay.

 I pulled into the Cactus Tree Motel